cs-uob/COMS10014/docs/materials.md

   - Click the "Teams" button on the left to show a list of teams you are in.
   - Click the _group COMS10014 Mathematics A_ team.
+  - Find the channel for your group and join it.
+You may need to select "show hidden channels" in the channels list to see the group channels.

 You are reminded that attending the workshops is mandatory.